damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 ## Preamble
 {:.no_toc}

-This demonstration is designed to highlight GitLab’s integrated set of tools for the software development lifecycle, from idea to production, through chat, issues, planning, merge request, CI, and CD.
+This demonstration is designed to highlight GitLab’s open set of tools for the software development lifecycle, from idea to production, through chat, issues, planning, merge request, CI, and CD.

 ![](handbook/sales/lifecycle.png)